This is Mary, and she’s in credit card debt. Could a balance transfer credit card help her out?

 - Don’t use the card for purchases.
 You’re primarily using your balance transfer card to repay debts.
 Strongly consider not buying anything with the card, adding more to your balance.
 For emergency purchases, consider using another card with a low APR.

-- You will pay high interest rates on cash advances.
+- You’ll pay high interest rates on cash advances.
 For most cards, the attractive intro APR does not extend to cash advances.
 APR on cash advances can be very high.
 Before taking out a cash advance, read your card’s terms and conditions.

 - Avoid late fees on your old card.
-It can take seven to 10 days for a balance transfer to be completed.
-To avoid being assessed late fees, make sure you’re caught up on payments with your old card.
+It can take 7 to 10 days for a balance transfer to be completed.
+To avoid paying late fees, make sure you’re caught up on payments with your old card.